Things to do in Mexico

 This is a very colourful and lively neighbourhood with many museums, cafes, restaurants, bookstores and markets to experience on a Mexico vacation.
 It has been home to several Mexican celebrities.
-This is where Frieda Kahlo, the well-known artist and wife of Diego Rivera spent most of her life having lived in the same house until her death.
+This is where Frieda Kahlo, the well-known artist and wife of Diego Rivera spent most of her life has lived in the same house until her death.
 This house is known as La Casa Azul (The Blue House) and was donated by Diego Rivera to make it a museum in her honour after her death.
 Another highlight here is the Mercado de Coyoacan, a typical outdoor Mexican market at which you can find anything and everything you may need from groceries to local handicrafts.
 This is the perfect spot to look for souvenirs at prices generally lower than those in central Mexico City.

 La Condesa and Roma, Mexico City